 The post-War era brought exponential growth to the San Fernando Valley, transforming the region into the quintessential suburbs.
 Much of this development was enabled by the aerospace industry and facilities such as Rocketdyne and JPL, which were located in the Valley and provided jobs for countless residents in surrounding communities.
 In an era where employment opportunities still tended to be limited for women, aerospace afforded them expanded opportunities.
 In 1959, the Valley Times newspaper featured many of Rocketdyne's female employees who held a variety of positions.
 The paper also noted that the Canoga Park facility employed 2,260 women at the time.
 The Los Angeles Public Library is fortunate enough to be the custodians of the Valley Times photo archive, which we have furiously been digitizing.
-In honor of Women's Heritage Month, here's a closer look at the women we have affectionately come to call the "Canoga Rockettes," aka the women of Rocketdyne.
+In honor of Women's History Month, here's a closer look at the women we have affectionately come to call the "Canoga Rockettes," aka the women of Rocketdyne.

 Photograph caption dated February 4, 1959 reads, "Electrifying Designer - Betty Edwards of Canoga Park is UCLA engineer.
 Her work is designing installation of electrical utilities throughout Rocketdyne facilities in Valley.
 Women play important part in company's space age."

 Photograph caption dated February 4, 1959 reads, "Lead Woman Insures Live Wires - Thelma Batchlor of Woodland Hills, 10-year veteran with North American Aviation, is lead woman in Rocketdyne electrical group supervising in wiring of junction boxes used in rocket engines that power nation's biggest ballistic missiles.
 There are 2,260 women at Valley plant who are backing space effort."